Side Events

 Indigenous Knowledge Systems – perspectives from Australia’s First Astronomers

 This event offers ICRI delegates an opportunity to engage with Indigenous knowledge systems.
-We will hear from Elders and astronomers who will share Indigenous perspectives on astronomy.
+We will hear from Elders and astronomers who will share Indigenous perspectives on astronomy, and from research infrastructure professionals working with Indigenous communities.
 The experience will highlight the richness of Indigenous scientific traditions and the importance of Indigenous science and engagement to contemporary scientific research, with a particular focus on research infrastructure.

 The event will take place at the Brisbane Planetarium and includes: